CringeCode228/learning-irregular-verbs/README.md

 # learning_irregular_verbs

-This is a program that helps to test knowledge of English verbs.
+This is a program that helps to test for knowledge of irregular English verbs.